Article

 1. Takt Planning and Visual Flow Planning

-Takt planning is the clearest shared strength across the tools in this comparison.
+Takt planning is the clearest shared strength across the tools in this evaluation.
 In strong Lean construction software, it does more than redraw a project schedule.
 It helps construction teams structure the production process across trades and work areas, connect site execution back to the master schedule, and support continuous flow in real construction projects.

 Good support in this category should make takt visible, help teams organize recurring sequences, and connect visual planning to the broader construction planning process rather than treating it as a standalone view.
 That is one of the clearest ways digital tools support Lean construction principles in active construction projects.